LjunChen/slides/Trends_in_EVI/Trends.md

 The obtained p-alues againist varios level of $k$ are shown in this figure.
 The upper one is for period 1.
 The lower one is for period 2.
 For the period 1, from 1988 to 2012, the null hypothesis is not rejected for k up to 750 under the 0.05 significan level.
 And we can think the extreme value indices remain constant over this period And we reject the constant extreme value index hypotheis for period 2.
 And we conclude that there is a change of extreme value index during the period from 1963 to 2012.

 One concern in the aforementioned analysis is that financial data such stock return exhibits serial dependence.
 The presence of serial dependence would in general enlarge the asymtotic variance of the local estimators for $\gamma(s)$.
 Corresponding, the critical value of the proposed test should be higher.
 By using the test based on assuming no serial depenndence, we tend to over reject the null.
 Given that the analysis using data in period 1, from 1988 to 2012, did not reject null, accounting for serial dependence may not change the conclusion.
-However, the reject result basesd on from from period 2 may suffer from serial dependence issue.
+However, the rejection result basesd on data from from period 2, 1963 to 2012, may suffer from serial dependence issue.

 The authors split the dataset into two subsets that consist of daily returns on the even and odds days, respectively.
 The split of the full data helps to reduce the serial dependece and data from each subset is more close to the iid assumption.

+We observe that the null hypothesis is not rejected at 5% sigificance level, for the dataset containing daily returns on the even days only.
+For the daily returns on the odd days, the result is not conclusive either: for k ranging from 400 to 600, the null hypothesis is not rejected at 5% siginificance level.
-With accounting for serial dependence, there is no conclusive evidence that the extreme value index varies over this period.
+However for a lower choice of k, such as k = 200 or k = 300, the null is rejected under 5% siginificane level.
+Overall, the additional analysis reveals that the rejection result for the full dataset might be affected by the serial dependence.
+With accounting for serial dependence, there is no conclusive evidence that the extreme value index changes over this period.

+And this is all for my presentation.
+Thanks for listening.